vaibhavgurunathan/vaibhavgurunathan/README.md

         - Computer vision to track players to understand how they move on the court
    - Generate a higher quality model
 2. Project for my AI for Compilers Class
+   - Trying some cool Mixture of Experts Project (look at my repo for more details)

 I have a lot more information in my [website](http://vaibhavgurunathan.com/).